Trippin-CS436/Trippin/README.md

 1. HTML,CSS,JS <br />
 2. React & Redux <br />
 3. Mongo DB <br />
-   NoSQL (document-based) DataBase utilized to store user end's data such as user's itinerary, information.
-The advantage of using MongoDB is that it has dynamic schemas for unstructured data.
-4. Node & Express <br />
+    * NoSQL (document-based) DataBase utilized to store user end's data such as user's itinerary, information, profile pictures.
+The advantage of using MongoDB is that it has dynamic schemas for unstructured data, it offered much greater flexibility in terms of the types of data we stored.4.
+Node & Express <br />
 5. Release Engineering (Heroku) <br />
+    * Deployed our application using Heroku.
+Heroku allows developers to focus more on code instead of infrastructure when compared to other deployment services

 ## Above & Beyond Course Scope